Steering my own ship as opposed to being a crew member – why freelance works

 One of the biggest myths I’d love to challenge is that neurodivergence is just about deficits — what someone can’t do, rather than how they think, feel, and operate differently.
 There’s often an assumption that it’s only about struggle, when in reality there are also huge strengths that come with it, like creativity, hyperfocus, instinct, pattern recognition, and the ability to think differently under pressure.

 Another misconception is that people who are ADHD or autistic just need to “try harder,” be more organised, or fit into more structure.
-For many of us, traditional structure isn’t neutral, it can actually create anxiety and make it harder to function.
-It’s not a lack of effort, it’s often a mismatch between how someone is wired and how the system is designed.
+For many of us, traditional structure isn’t neutral; it can actually create anxiety and make it harder to function.
+It’s not a lack of effort; it’s often a mismatch between how someone is wired and how the system is designed.
+I do want to be ‘normal’ endure boring tasks because they need to be done and find value and meaning in the things that really matter but I find that my life is so demanding and I spend a lot of my life at work so why not love what you do.

 Another myth is that it’s obvious or easy to spot.
 Especially for women, a lot of neurodivergence is missed because it can show up as masking, people-pleasing, being quiet, or just being labelled as “shy,” “awkward,” or “too sensitive.”

-Ultimately, I’d love people to move away from seeing neurodivergence as something to fix, and instead start seeing it as a different way of thinking — one that can be incredibly powerful when it’s understood and supported properly.
-I am also frusttated by the waiting lists and I am going to go down the route of right to choose – its been over three years and nothing!
+Ultimately, I’d love people to move away from seeing neurodivergence as something to fix and instead see it as a different way of thinking — one that can be incredibly powerful when it’s understood and properly supported.
+I am also frustrated by the waiting lists, and I am going to go down the route of right to choose – it’s been over three years and nothing!

 If you could banish one label or phrase forever, what would it be — and what would you replace it with?